Loco Moco, while not made with native Hawaiian ingredients, is still an island original. It was developed here and it's served everywhere.

 This recipe is easy to double.
 Just cook an extra beef patty and eggs.
 The rice and gravy should be enough for two servings.
 If you want more gravy add another half cup of water and a teaspoon of flour.

 After frying the beef patty, it's okay to pour out some of the grease, but do leave a tablespoon for flavoring the gravy.
-You could add a teaspoon of Worchestershire sauce to gravy for extra flavor.
+You could add a teaspoon of Worcestershire sauce to gravy for extra flavor.

 For this recipe I leave out salt, as a bouillon cube or stock has plenty for me.
 You can add some to eggs and meat when frying, if you like.